Find Affordable College Courses

 14 Yearly Graduations

 The 6th most popular school in the country for community health and preventive medicine majors who are seeking their master's degree is University of South Dakota.
 Roughly 9,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $6,123 per year.
-During the 2020-2021 academic year, 14 people received their master's degree in community health and preventive medicine from USD.
-Of these students, 79% were women and 29% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 14 people received their master's degree in community health and preventive medicine from USD.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 84% were women.

 #8